 What is Dog Food Poisoning Treatment?

-Do not Feed your dog fried, fatty, spicy, or sweet meals.
+Do not Feed your dog fried, fatty, spicy, or sweet chews and meals.

 Avoid Unnecessary Medications : Do not simply give anti-nausea or even anti diarrhea medication prior to asking the vet.
 These pills can make some forms of nausea worse.
 The vet can provide you anti-nausea medication in case your pet is in danger to be dehydrated.